 Often regarded as top home theater screen paint, the 2.0 high gain make sure you will never have a dull view even in ambient light.
 Plus, it utilizes ambient light reducing technology that takes away most of the ambient light to give you a clear picture.

-Since this projector screen spray paint contains the ultra-high titanium dioxide so you won’t have to worry about light interference in the middle of your movie session.
+Since this projector screen spray paint contains ultra-high titanium dioxide so you won’t have to worry about light interference in the middle of your movie session.
 You can easily apply it on any white wall and cover up to 80sq ft to create a massive HD screen on the wall.

-It would best to utilize a foam paint roller to apply it on the wall as it spread the paint evenly.
+It would be best to utilize a foam paint roller to apply it on the wall as it spread the paint evenly.
 The powdered glass additive creates a smooth top layer and brings out the proper texture for a colorful output.

 Lastly, the low amount of VOC and other chemical additives make it safe for usage, but still, we recommend you to use a mask while applying.